shin1211/wordle/README.md

 ## Working on:

 - Creating custom http hook.(random words api).
-It is not working as what I expect. ---- Completed
+It is not working as what I expect. ---- completed

-- Error handling for word api. --- Completed
+- Error handling for word api. --- completed

-- Problem 1.
+- Problem 1. --- completed

 - Need to add another API to check if user's guess is a word or not.